-Reported Hazards Associated With Cellular Phones:
+Reported Hazards Associated with Cell Phones:

 - Users are said to be distracted from defensive driving practices, and less responsive to highway traffic situations.
 When they do react, their response time is said to be longer.